kyma-project/examples/loki/README.md

     helm repo update
     ```

-### Install the loki-stack
+### Install the Loki stack

 Run the Helm upgrade command, which installs the chart if not present yet.
  ```bash
 helm upgrade --install --create-namespace -n ${KYMA_LOKI_EXAMPLE_NS} ${HELM_RELEASE_NAME} grafana/loki-stack -f https://raw.githubusercontent.com/kyma-project/examples/main/loki/loki-values.yaml --set promtail.enabled=false --set grafana.enabled=false
 ```

-You can either use the [loki-values.yaml](./loki-values.yaml) provided in this loki folder, which contains customized settings deviating from the default settings, or create your own values.yaml file.
+You can either use the [loki-values.yaml](./loki-values.yaml) provided in this `loki` folder, which contains customized settings deviating from the default settings, or create your own `values.yaml` file.

 ### Verify the installation

-Check that the `loki` Pod have been created in the `{namespace}` and are in the `Running` state:
+Check that the `loki` Pod has been created in the Namespace and is in the `Running` state:

 ```bash
 kubectl -n ${KYMA_LOKI_EXAMPLE_NS} get pod ${HELM_RELEASE_NAME}-0